landoscar/landoscar/README.md

 ꒰ঌ ໒꒱ > basic dni applies to me, dni if 20+ unless a friend of a friend of mine.

-𓊆ྀི❤︎𓊇ྀི > do not talk to me if you ship landoscar, i do not fucking like that ship and its genuinely horrid.
+𓊆ྀི❤︎𓊇ྀི > interact with caution if you fangirl over f1 drivers, iwc if you ship landoscar or lestappen. sorry not sorry.

 𓊆ྀི❤︎𓊇ྀི > dont talk to me if you support landos actions, the piquets actions, or maguis actions.

 𓊆ྀི❤︎𓊇ྀི > dni if your a toxic max verstappen fan ( the ones that pull up max verstappens 2023 wins like hes a living god with 900 championships ), i do not fuck with you toxic max fans.

-╰┈➤ > dni any and all lando fans, i dont like people who support a trump liker
+╰┈➤ > IWC if you support lando ( freely int if you only like lando for his driving, not his actions )

 other basic boundaries aswell